Antondomashnev/ADFBRequestDialogViewController/README.md

 ADFBRequestDialogViewController
 ===============================

-UIViewController with FBDialog to send Facebook app request inside.
+UIViewController with FBDialog inside to send Facebook app request.

 In API 2.0 Facebook changed `me/friends` endpoint, so according changelog:
 ```